Deep (2017 film): Plot

 The characters have a disagreement when it becomes apparent they are lost, and everyone accuses Deep of taking them on a dangerous journey.
 They meet the penguin Darcy and his assistants: the walrus Luigi and the dolphin Ralph.
 While Darcy and Luigi distract the main characters by watching the film about the project "Ark-1" and "Ark-2" (which are spacecraft that saved humans and ground animals respectively, by leaving the Earth and settling another planet), they discuss the plan to freeze them and leave the Earth on the "Ark-3" (which is for aquatic animals).

 When the heroes are placed in a trap, they finally met Nathan, who is chained, and immediately learn of Darcy's plan to freeze everyone, including Maura, who had not fallen into the trap.
 Deep, Alice and Evo manage to disable the cell without letting it freeze, and then get out of the locked cell and join Maura in battle against Darcy, Luigi and Ralph.
 As a result, they triumph over the trio and are ejected from the in-motion "Ark-3" along with Nathan and the other sea creatures.

-Returning home, the characters, along with Nathan, begin to free Kraken and the others, and Deep nearly sacrifices his life to completely free himself of the debris, but was quickly revived.
+Returning home, the group, along with Nathan, begin to free Kraken and the others, and Deep nearly sacrifices himself to save the others and frees himself from the debris.
 After liberation, Maura offers an idea where it will be possible to start fertilizing and increase the population, while Deep finds love.
 Darcy, Ralph and Luigi are stranded on a floating ice floe in the Arctic Ocean near Greenland crying out for help.